An object rest remains at rest, and an object

 High Power Engine:

-high-power engine does work rapidly.
+A high-power engine does work rapidly.

-power of another engine does not necessarily produce twice as much work or go
+An engine that delivers twice the power of another engine does not necessarily produce twice as much work or go twice as fast.

-can do twice the work in the same amount of time or the same amount of work in
+Twice the power means the engine can do twice the work in the same amount of time or the same amount of work in half the time.

-automobile up to a given speed in less time than a less powerful engine can.
+A powerful engine can get an automobile up to a given speed in less time than a less powerful engine can.

 Power Units:

-unit of power is the joule per second, also known as the watt.
+The unit of power is the joule per second, also known as the watt.

-when one joule of work is done in one second.
+One watt (W) of power is expended when one joule of work is done in one second.

-•One kilowatt (kW) equals 1000
+One kilowatt (kW) equals 1000 watts.

-•One megawatt (MW) equals one
+One megawatt (MW) equals one million watts.

-the United States, we customarily rate engines in units of horsepower and
+In the United States, we customarily rate engines in units of horsepower and electricity in kilowatts, but either may be used.

-the metric system of units, automobiles are rated in kilowatts.
-One horsepower (hp) is the same as
+In the metric system of units, automobiles are rated in kilowatts.
+One horsepower (hp) is the same as 0.75 kW, so an engine rated at 134 hp is a 100-kW engine.

 think!

-greater a load can it lift in the same amount of time?
-If it lifts the same
+If a forklift is replaced with a new forklift that has twice the power, how much greater a load can it lift in the same amount of time?
+If it lifts the same load, how much faster can it operate?

 Answer:

-forklift that delivers twice the power will lift twice the load in the same
+The forklift that delivers twice the power will lift twice the load in the same time, or the same load in half the time.

 Tuesday Warm Up: